D.A.R.Y.L.: Plot

 A young boy is in a car with an older man being pursued by unknown forces.
-The man tells him to get out the car, and the car crashes off a cliff.
+The man tells him to get out of the car, which crashes off a cliff.
 The boy wanders the forest barely aware of his surroundings.
-He is subsequently discovered by Mr. and Mrs. Bergen, an elderly couple, and taken to an orphanage in Barkenton, South Carolina.
+He is discovered by Mr. and Mrs. Bergen, an elderly couple, and taken to an orphanage in Barkenton, South Carolina.
 However, he has no memory of his true identity or why he was in the woods and only knows his name is Daryl.
-After being placed with his foster parents, Joyce and Andy Richardson, Daryl begins to exhibit exceptional talents.
+After being placed with his foster parents, Joyce and Andy Richardson, he begins to exhibit exceptional talents.

 Daryl's social skills are limited due to his isolated upbringing, but he befriends Turtle Fox, his sarcastic and wisecracking neighbor.
-Daryl shares that he has amnesia and hopes his real parents will find him someday.
-As Daryl observes Turtle playing the video game Pole Position, he effortlessly outperforms him, displaying superhuman abilities.
-He also does well in school, shocking a stern teacher by correctly correcting another student's work before being given the answers when asked to swap papers.
-Joyce begins to feel disheartened, however, as Daryl, despite being pleasant, irons his own clothes, makes his own bed, and doesn't seem to need anything from her.
+Daryl shares that he has amnesia and hopes his real parents will find him.
+As Daryl observes Turtle playing the video game Pole Position, he effortlessly outperforms him.
+He also does well in school, shocking a stern teacher by correctly correcting another student's work.
+Joyce feels disheartened, however, as Daryl, despite being pleasant, doesn't seem to need anything from her.
 Andy decides to teach Daryl social skills through baseball, where Daryl excels, hitting multiple home runs and impressing everyone except Joyce, who is not unkind but uninterested when Daryl excitedly tells her mid-game.
 Daryl wonders if he has hurt her somehow.
-Turtle advises Daryl he is too perfect and to let Joyce help him a bit.
+Turtle advises Daryl that he is too perfect and to let Joyce help him a bit.
 Daryl then deliberately messes up the game and yells about it, allowing Joyce to comfort him.
-Turtle laments sarcastically that was it was a bit extreme to throw the game, but Daryl is happy.

 Daryl gradually grows closer to his family and Turtle and loosens up, becoming more emotive.
-Daryl also demonstrates his advanced capabilities when he helps Andy rectify an issue with an ATM and manipulates it to put more than one million dollars into his foster father's account.
+He also demonstrates his advanced capabilities when he helps Andy rectify an issue with an ATM and manipulates it to put more than one million dollars into his foster father's account.

 During a baseball game, government agents Dr. Stewart and Dr. Lamb locate Daryl and present themselves as his real parents.
 They are surprised when the Richardsons show fondness for Daryl and say he is nervous to meet his parents.
 Andy has an emotional farewell in private where he encourages Daryl, who does not wish to leave, to give his parents a chance.
 After Daryl leaves, the Richardsons express doubt as to how unconcerned Daryl's “parents” seemed about him.